 These Desc-NN-MLPs exemplify a growing class~\cite{song2024charge,kocer2025iterative} of \textit{hybrid} models that embed physical priors (such as electrostatics, polarization, and global charge conservation) into trainable architectures.
 Unlike traditional descriptor-based models that rely solely on local environments, these models achieve enhanced generalization and accuracy by coupling local learning with physically grounded long-range interactions.

-As such, they bridge the gap between hand-designed physical models and fully end-to-end learned representations, while underscoring that accurate treatment of charge transfer, polarization, and long-range electrostatics remains a persistent challenge, even in descriptor-free, end-to-end architectures.
+As such, they bridge the gap between hand-designed physical models and fully end-to-end learned representations, while underscoring accurate treatment of charge transfer, polarization, and long-range electrostatics that remain a persistent challenge, even in descriptor-free, end-to-end architectures.